 Council is formally recognising good design in the municipality through the annual Design Awards.
 The awards began in 2016 and aim to encourage good design in a positive way, outside the formal planning and building approval process.

 Nominations are sought for four categories: single dwelling, multiple dwellings, extension and non-residential project.
-These are judged by a three person panel comprising the Mayor Christina Holmdahl and two of Council’s planners.
+These are judged by a three person panel comprising the Mayor Christina Holmdahl and two of Council’s Managers.

-Winners receive a plaque, or in 2017's case a peg, which is presented at a Council meeting.
+Winners receive a plaque or a peg, which is presented at a Council Workshop.
 It is hoped that the reputation of the awards builds over time.

 Selection Criteria (as approved by Councillors):